Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/index.md

 - Theoretical foundations, algorithm design, and applications of (Multi-agent) Reinforcement Learning;
 - Developing a unified theoretical framework for Reinforcement Learning, Optimal Control, and Stochastic Optimization;
-- Scaling Laws in sequential decision-making, with a special emphasis on efficient (Multi-agent) Monte Carlo Tree Search algorithms;
+- Scaling Laws in sequential decision-making, with a special emphasis on efficient (Multi-agent) Monte Carlo Tree Search algorithms and advanced Reasoning Models;
 - Robotic Foundation Models;
 - End-to-end multi-modal learning for Humanoid Robotic Control and its industrial applications;
-- Post-training techniques for Large Language Model agents and their applications in sequential decision-making.
+- Post-training techniques for Large Language Model agents and their applications in sequential decision-making;
+- Artificial General Intelligence grounded in the principles of [The Alberta Plan](http://www.incompleteideas.net/Talks/AlbertaPlan.pdf).

 {% include section.html %}

 ## How to join us

+**Current Openings**
-Current Openinings: (Please directly contact [Dr. Jiayu Chen](https://agentic-intelligence-lab.org/members/jiayu-chen.html), if interested.)
+(If interested, please contact [Dr. Jiayu Chen](https://agentic-intelligence-lab.org/members/jiayu-chen.html) directly.)

-- I have **TWO fully funded PhD** positions starting at Fall 2025;
+- **Two fully funded Ph.D. positions** starting in **Fall 2025**
-- Positions for postdoc researchers, self-financed Ph.D., part-time Ph.D., research assistants, and visiting scholars are open year round.

-Ph.D. and postoc researchers are expected to be proficient at Math or Programming and be self-motivated and resilient.
-Applicants with background on Humanoid Robots, Large Language Models, Control Theory, Optimization Theory, or Statistical Machine Leanring are strongly preferred.
-Please check the following categories for more information.
+- Openings for **postdoctoral researchers**, **self-financed Ph.D. students**, **part-time Ph.D. students**, **research assistants**, and **visiting scholars** are available **year-round**

+**Qualifications for Ph.D. and Postdoctoral Researchers:**
+Candidates should possess strong proficiency in **mathematics** or **programming**, as well as demonstrate self-motivation and resilience.
+Applicants with backgrounds in the following areas are highly preferred:
+- Humanoid Robots
+- Large Language Models, Reasoning Models
+- Control Theory
+- Optimization Theory
+- Statistical Machine Learning

+For more information, please refer to the respective categories below.

+---

 {% capture text %}